 A wooden ring, kybalka, is placed on the head and the hair wrapped around it.
 This is standard for this region.

-The namitka is wrapped around the head, and topped with a sort of open crown which is also called kybalka, and which is ornamented with two bunches of feathers.
+The namitka is wrapped around the head, and topped with a sort of open crown which is also called kybalka, and which is ornamented with two bunches of feathers, and usually ruched ribbons.
 The outfit is completed with multiple strands of colored glass beads patsiorky.

 And now she is ready to go to the wedding, sing, laugh, joke, tease, and help the wedding reception retain its high spirits and celebratory atmosphere.
 Just a few more images of this costume.